chrisbrown-01/AutoJobSearch/README.md

 ## How To Run

-Download the zip file for your operating system (Windows, Linux or Mac) from the Releases section.
+Download the zip file for your operating system (Windows, Linux or Mac) from the [Releases](https://github.com/chrisbrown-01/AutoJobSearch/releases) page.
 Unzip the folder.

 *Windows*:
 - Run the `AutoJobSearchGUI.exe` executable found in the AutoJobSearchGUI folder